steveloughran/validate-hadoop-client-artifacts/README.md

 For this to work

-1. check out the relevant projects somewhere
+1. Check out the relevant projects somewhere
-2. set their location in the `build.properties` file
+2. Set their location in the `build.properties` file
-3. make sure that the branch checked out is the one you want to build.
+3. Make sure that the branch checked out is the one you want to build.
    This matters for anyone who works on those other projects on their own branches.
 4. Some projects need java11.